hercialvitalis21/my-11ty-blog/content/blog/seventhpost.md

 ### President elect Donald Trump tried something.
 Trump posted AI-generated Taylor Swift endorsement to the media.

+<h3>What’s Next</h3>
+The House and Senate are on their summer break and aren’t scheduled to return to Washington until Sept.
+9.

+Trump and Harris are scheduled to debate on Sept.
+10.

+Republican vice presidential nominee JD Vance and Walz are set to debate on Oct.
+1.

+<h2>Sanity Token</h2>

+Hercial Vitalis added a new token to the project Sanity Crash Course.
+The token was given the label SANITY_API_READ_TOKEN for blog-nextjs-sanity on Vercel (4nh9).

 <li><a href="/blog/firstpost/">First post</a></li>
 <li><a href="/blog/secondpost/">Second post</a></li>